When it comes to top-notch trails and gorgeous scenery, few places compare to Maui. In fact, I did five hikes in five days there.

 I’ve hiked in destinations all over the world: Torres del Paine National Park in Chile’s Patagonia region, the Inca Trail to Machu Picchu in Peru, Angel Falls in Venezuela, Mount Kilimanjaro in Africa.
 And yet there’s something special about Maui — with its incredible scenery, stunning waterfalls and lush greenery — that makes it one of my most beloved hiking destinations by far.
 I found that no matter where I trekked on the Hawaiian island, I discovered a spectacular experience.

-If you’re planning a Maui getaway, try one of these five stunning and memorable hikes:
+If you’re planning a Maui getaway, try one of these stunning and memorable hikes:

 Haleakalā National Park